junyanz/interactive-deep-colorization/README.md

 --win_size    [512] GUI window size
 --gpu         [0] GPU number
---image_file  ['./test_imgs/mortar_pestle.jpg'] path to the image file
+--image_file  ['./test_imgs/mortar_pestle.jpg'] path to the image file --backend     ['caffe'] either use 'caffe' or 'pytorch'; 'caffe' is the official model from siggraph 2017, and 'pytorch' is a reimplementation
 ```

 - User interactions